microsoft/code-with-engineering-playbook/design-reviews/recipes/engagement-process.md

 ## Envisioning / Architecture Design Session (ADS)

-Early in an engagement Microsoft works with customers to understand their unique goals and objective and establish a definition of done.
+Early in an engagement Microsoft works with customers to understand their unique goals and objectives and establish a definition of done.
 Microosft dives deep into existing customer infrastructure and architecture to understand potential constraints.

-During this time the team uncovers many unknowns, leveraging all new found information, in order to help generate a design to meet customer goals.
+During this time the team uncovers many unknowns, leveraging all new found information, in order to help generate an impactful design that meets customer goals.

-> **Tip**: Not all unknowns have been addressed at this point.
+> **Tip**: All unknowns have not been addressed at this point.

 ## Sprint Planning

-In many of our engagements we work with customers using a SCRUM agile development process which begins with sprint planning.
+In many engagements Microsoft works with customers using a SCRUM agile development process which begins with sprint planning.
 [Sprint planning](../../agile-development/sprint-planning/readme.md) is a great opportunity to dive deep into the next set of high priority work.
 Some key points to address are the following:

 1. Identify stories that require design reviews
-1. Breakout design from implementation for complex stories
+1. Separate design from implementation for complex stories
-1. Assign owners to each design story
+1. Assign an owner to each design story

 Stories that will benefit from design reviews have one or more of the following in common:

 1. There are many unknown or unclear requirements
-1. There is wide distribution of anticipated workload, or story pointing, across the dev crew
+1. There is a wide distribution of anticipated workload, or story pointing, across the dev crew
 1. The developer cannot clearly illustrate all tasks required for the story

-> **Tip:** After sprint planning is complete the team should consider hosting an initial design review discussion to dive deep on the design requirement of the stories that were identified.
+> **Tip:** After sprint planning is complete the team should consider hosting an initial design review discussion to dive deep in the design requirement of the stories that were identified.
 This will provide more clarity so that the team  can move forward with a design review, syncronously or asynchronously, and complete tasks.

 ## Sprint Backlog Grooming

-The team should consider hosting a [Sprint Backlog Grooming](../../agile-development/backlog-management/grooming/readme.md) at least once per week.
+The team should consider hosting a [Sprint Backlog Grooming](../../agile-development/backlog-management/grooming/readme.md) at least once each week.
 It is a great opportunity to:

 1. Keep the backlog clean
 1. Re-prioritize work based on shifting business priorities